aarneranta/chalmers-advanced-python/labs/README.md

 Thus there is only one way to gain grade 3, but several ways for the higher grades.

 In addition to the labs, you will have to pass the exam.
-But the exam does not affect your final grade.
+As specified in the course plan, the exam includes extra questions for the extra parts.
+Your final grade is the minimum of grade from the labs or the grade from the exam.

+But don't worry: the exam will be easy for those who have made the labs!
-Since the exam is individual, it is possible that one member or a group is passed but another one failed.
+Since the exam is individual, it is still possible that one member or a group is passed but another one failed.
+This is likely to happen only if you have let your partner do all the job instead of learning the contents yourself.
 Failed students can, as usual, take a re-exam later without resubmitting their labs.